-It is important to note that only the first submission of a piece of work will be accepted, and you cannot later claim that the wrong piece of work or wrong version of a piece of work was submitted or that you submitted a draft by mistake.
+It is also important to note that only the first submission of a piece of work will be accepted, and you cannot later claim that the wrong piece of work or wrong version of a piece of work was submitted or that you submitted a draft by mistake.
+No substitution of a file can be made after the deadline has passed.

 Although every attempt is made to work within these guidelines, changes may need to be implemented across the year.
-The School has a commitment to inform students (see Section 4.4 above) about these changes well in advance of the submission date.
+The School has a commitment to inform students about these changes well in advance of the submission date.